Safest Teeth Whiteners

 Generally, Invisalign takes less time than traditional braces to shift teeth into the correct position.
 This is because of the type of force the process uses to move teeth.

 Invisalign clear aligners add force to the teeth altogether while braces move each tooth individually.

 For optimal and quick results, it is essential to follow the instructions for wearing Invisalign clear aligners.

 Which is better for you, Byte or Invisalign?
 Find out now

 Both traditional braces and Invisalign have their pros and cons.
 If you are an adult or have a teenager who tends to be self-conscious, Invisalign may be more appealing than braces.

-As Invisalign aligners are removable so you can eat, drink, brush, and floss more naturally, this may also sound more desirable.
+Invisalign aligners are removable so you can eat, drink, brush, and floss more naturally.
+This may also sound more desirable.
 But if having to remove the aligner trays for eating or drinking anything apart from water seems inconvenient, Invisalign treatment may not be for you.
 Plus, patients must brush their teeth after each meal before placing their trays back into their mouth to avoid staining.